ASFHyP3/hyp3-docs/docs/plugins.md

     * is this information serializable?
 For example, can the information be written in a JSON file?
     * could I define this information more simply?

-Once a MWE is developed and an interface is defined, you can use our [HyP3 plugin cookiecuter](https://github.com/ASFHyP3/hyp3-cookiecutter){target=_blank}
+Once a MWE is developed, and an interface is defined, you can use our [HyP3 plugin cookiecuter](https://github.com/ASFHyP3/hyp3-cookiecutter){target=_blank}
 to help you build a plugin that conforms to the plugin requirements.